eaperches/AutoReport-Maker-Sender/README.md

 This script runs a SQL query on an online database, creates a csv file and automatically sends it to an email from a specific email address.
 It also creates a unique id for the reports based on the date and the library uuid.

 Notes:
-- The email address has to have a SMTP server enabled with their provider.
+- The sender email address has to have a SMTP server enabled with their provider.
 - Python does not automatically come with a library to communicate with MySQL, so the mysql library must be installed using pip.